Rayvid/men-microservice-skeleton/README.md

 ## Configuration

 Configuration is set up in this order:
-- Reads machine/container specific environment variables
+- Default values comes from `config/default.json`
-- If and `NODE_ENV` is not `production` - reads `dev.env` in project root
+- If and `NODE_ENV` is not `production` - reads `dev.env` in project root and overwrites found variables
-- Attempts read environment file defined in `ENV_FILE` or `/run/secrets/env` if undefined
+- Attempts read environment file defined in `ENV_FILE` or `/run/secrets/env` if undefined and overwrites found variables
-- Runs `config` package picking up environment vars mapped in `config/custom-environment-variables.json`
+- Picks up environment vars
-- Populates unset, default values from `config/default.json`
+(note: env vars are mapped in `config/custom-environment-variables.json`)

 Handling configuration this way allows developers to update configuration independently and let deployment team override any of those using variety of methods.